CX-Box/cxbox-doc/docs/widget/type/groupinghierarchy/groupinghierarchy.md

 ## Actions
 `Actions` show available actions as separate buttons see more [Actions](/features/element/actions/actions).

-As for List widget, there are several actions.
+As for GroupingHierarchy widget, there are several actions.
 #### Create
 `Create` button enables you to create a new value by clicking the `Add` button.
 This action can be performed in three different ways, feel free to choose any, depending on your logic of application: